TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-other.md

 The replication is asynchronous, and currently the expected latency is within 5 min

 ### **Picking a custom partitioning strategy for Analytical Store**
 The data in analytical store is partitioned based on the horizontal partitioning of shards in the transactional store.
 Currently, you cannot choose a different partitioning strategy for the analytical store.

 ### **Synapse Link support for Azure Cosmos DB APIs**
 In the public preview release, Synapse Link is supported only for the Azure Cosmos DB SQL (Core) API.
-Support for Azure Cosmos DB’s API for Mongo DB & Cassandra API is currently under gated preview.
+Support for Azure Cosmos DB API for Mongo DB & Cassandra API is currently under gated preview.
 To request access to gated preview, reach out to the Azure Cosmos DB team: *cosmosdbsynapselink@microsoft.com*

 ### **Connecting to analytical store from analytics engines other than Azure Synapse Analytics**
 You can only access and run queries against the analytical store using the various run-times provided by Azure Synapse Analytics.